ozeasx/gpx2/README.md

 Function gpx: recombine two solutions using GPX2

-	- Call: fitness_offspring=gpx(parent1,parent2,offspring);
+	- Call: gpx(parent1, parent2, &offspring1_weight, &offspring2_weight);

-	// where parent1, parent 2, offspring are solution vectors (integer vectors) and fitness_offspring is the fitness of the offspring
+	// where parent1 and parent2 are solution vectors (integer vectors).
+After recombination they are replaced by the best and the worst offspring.
+The new weighs are stored in the variables offspring1_weight and offspring2_weight.

 	- The different steps of gpx2 are commented in function gpx in gpx.cpp